coapp/coapp.org/src/dynamic/reference/autopackage.html.md

 |[display-name](!package.displayname)|A cosmetic name for the product being packaged (ie, `"Acme Widgets"` instead of the `"acme.widgets"` [name](#package.name) property) |

 #### metadata

+The `metadata` rule contains additional cosmetic data about the contents of the package.

 ``` c#
 metadata {
     «description«#metadata.description» : «string«#string»;